Made just for you, to fit especially you!

 How to figure out your size

-To choose the right size, you will need to obtain your body measurements.
+To choose the right size, or to determine if you need a custom made garment, you will need to obtain your body measurements.
 Then, locate your measurements on our chart to see which size matches them most closely.

 You should do this with only undergarments on, standing, and you should pull the tape snug.

 If you don’t have a tape measure, you can take the measures with a piece of cord and then measure the cord with a ruler.

-- Measure around the fullest part of your bust wearing a good bra (if you normally wear one
+- Bust circumference: measure around the fullest part of your bust wearing a good bra (if you normally wear one

-- Measure around the narrowest part of your waist (this should be right around your belly button, if you are confused can tie a ribbon around your waist too, the place where it settles is the smallest part of your waist, it could be higher then your belly button, even up to your ribs)
+- Waist circumference: measure around the narrowest part of your waist (this should be right around your belly button, if you are confused can tie a ribbon around your waist too, the place where it settles is the smallest part of your waist, it could be higher then your belly button, even up to your ribs)

-- Measure around the fullest part of your hips (this is different on everybody, you want the largest measurement whether that’s around your seat or the top of your thighs).
+- Hips circumference: Measure around the fullest part of your hips (this is different on everybody, you want the largest measurement whether that’s around your seat or the top of your thighs).

 - Height: our total height head to toe.

-Additional measures, which can be useful depending on the garment ordered, for a customized fit:
+Additional measures, which can be useful depending on the garment you wish to order, for a customized fit:

-- For sleeves, measure your arm starting at your underarm all the way to the desired sleeve length, and then from the tip of your shoulder bone, where it tilts from shoulder to arm when your arm is relaxed.
+- Arm length: for sleeves, measure your arm starting at your underarm all the way to the desired sleeve length, and then from the tip of your shoulder bone, where it tilts from shoulder to arm when your arm is relaxed.

-- Measure your bicep at the fullest part.
+- Bicep: measure your bicep at the fullest part.

-- The shoulder to nipple length is useful for getting the fit right on tops and dresses with seaming and darts.
+- Bust apex: the shoulder to nipple length is useful for getting the fit right on tops and dresses with seaming and darts.

-- Measure dress and top lengths from the top of your shoulder where the bra strap will sit, and let the tape fall vertically, passing to the side of your bust.
+- Dress & top lengths: measure dress and top lengths from the top of your shoulder where the bra strap will sit, and let the tape fall vertically, passing to the side of your bust.

-- Measure skirt lengths from where you want the top of the waistband to the bottom hem.
+- Skirt & pants lengths: measure skirt and pant lengths from where you want the top of the waistband to the bottom hem.